Defining Diversity and Why It Matters

 3 Tips to Improving Culture at Work:

 - Evaluate your day-to-day.
 Take a look at the meetings you’re a part of, the events your teammates plan and the daily office management tasks.
-Research shows that women and people of color are often expected to take on “office housework” like ordering lunches, cleaning up the kitchen, taking notes, or party planning which often gets in the way of taking on more meaningful (promotion-worthy) work.
+Research shows that women and people of color are often expected to take on “office housework” such as ordering lunches, cleaning up the kitchen, taking notes, or party planning, tasks which often gets in the way of taking on more meaningful (promotion-worthy) work.
 Make the effort to ensure that office management and culture building is evenly distributed amongst everyone in the office.
 Don’t assume someone enjoys taking on work outside of their job description.
 If they do enjoy it, encourage them to identify a partner or delegate some of the responsibility.

 How Flexible Should You Be?